 The estimated revenue amounts to EUR 139 Million for 2013 as well as for 2014.

-Based on the draft Law containing fiscal and financial measures, following a bankruptcy or liquidation of an insurance company or pension institute, no insurance premium taxes will be levied on group insurance transfers to a similar company or institute.
+Based on the Law of 17 June 2013 containing tax and financial measures, following a bankruptcy or liquidation of an insurance company or pension institute, no insurance premium taxes are levied on group insurance transfers to a similar company or institute.

-The ultimate payment date of the insurance premium taxes would be changed to the 20th day of the month following the month during which the premium is due.
-This new rule would apply for contributions due as of November 2013.
+The ultimate payment date of the insurance premium taxes has been changed to the 20th day of the month following the month during which the premium is due.
+This new rule applies for contributions due as of November 2013.